-This is the official club website of the FCSA UK, a Home Office approved club dedicated to the demandng sport of ultra long range target shooting in the UK.
+This is the official website of the FCSA UK, a Home Office approved rifle club dedicated to the demandng sport of ultra long range target shooting in the UK.

 We predominantly use .50 calibre (.50BMG) target rifles and are now one of the fastest growing target shooting clubs in the UK with over 400 members, increasing on a daily basis.

-Range events and competition details can be found here, so if you already shoot target rifle but want to see what you can do at 1800M then 50 calibre shooting might be the challenging sport you've been looking for.
+Range events and competition details can be found here, so if you already shoot target rifle but want to see what you can do at a mile then 50 calibre shooting might be the challenging sport you've been looking for.

-We shoot the same competitions as our American FCSA counterparts and use the same set of competition rules, along with our own UK 'practical' competition using reactive electronic targets.
-Some of our members also shoot in mainland Europe and compete in the USA.
-We don't just shoot .50, we also compete with other large calibres, and most smaller calibres are welcome at our range bookings.
+We are affiliated to the FCSA USA, and shoot the same competitions as our American counterparts, along with our own UK 'practical' competitions using reactive electronic targets.
+Some of our members also shoot in mainland Europe and annually compete in the USA.
+We don't just shoot .50, we also compete with other large calibres, and most smaller calibres are welcome at our range bookings, even a .22RF will operate a figure 11 reactive target!

 |50cal rifles as used by Civilian Shooters are not Material Destruction Devices as they are used with conventional ball ammunition, either lead core or bronze, to shoot paper or electronic targets, rather than explosive or armour piercing (both restriced as they are Section 5 in the UK) which are designed to damage a hard target.